Exif Jpeg header manipulation tool

 The files coming out of a pretty much all Digital cameras are in the Exif flavour of Jpeg files.
 Exif files are for the most part Jpeg files, but start with a different header block, and contain additional data sections with camera settings, as well as a preview thumbnail picture as part of the Exif header.
 Many image browsers today make use of this integral thumbnail when browsing, while other browsers make their own thumbnails based on the image as a whole.

 Because I am interested in photography, I am always curious just exactly what settings my fully automatic digital camera actually did end up using.
-There's a few programs out there that can parse some of these headers, but when I started this tool back in 1999, I couldn't find a program that would consistently display the settings, nore one that could be compiled into a simple executable.
+Back in 1999, when I originally wrote jhead, I couldn't find a program that would consistently display the settings, nor one that could be compiled into a simple executable.
 I have since added many more features to jhead, many of them the result of suggestions or code contributions.

 Sample jhead output: